MMA workouts give you a unique opportunity to experience cardio endurance and total body toning.

 When you feel the burning in your legs, that means you’re doing something right.

-30 Sec Rest- Importance During MMA Workout
+30 Sec Rest- Important During an MMA Workout

-A lot of people ignore this step, but you should remember that you are keeping you just got through 2 minutes of High intensity.
+A lot of people ignore this step, but you should remember that you are keeping you just got through 2 minutes of high intensity.
 You have four rounds to go.

 What you need is a quick breather to recover.
 You are most likely not used to this type of training.